5 Things to Know About the iOS 14 Beta

 The current list of iOS 14 beta problems includes some of the usual suspects like issues with apps, connectivity issues, crashes, installation problems, and UI lag.

-This is the first beta and future releases will be more polished, but you can expect bugs and performance issues to linger throughout the testing period.
+Future releases will be more polished, but you can expect bugs and performance issues to linger throughout the beta testing period.

 If you depend on your apps to get you through the day or simply can’t handle dealing with major problems, you’ll probably want to avoid the iOS 14 beta for now.